Dance hall 911 caller: 'He might start shooting again'

 Audio from the 911 recordings released Thursday provides a sense of the confusion and chaos that unfolded Jan.
 21 at the Star Ballroom Dance Studio on a night that had been full of celebration for the Lunar New Year.

+Tran fled from the shooting in a white van and about 20 minutes later entered a dance hall in nearby Alhambra, where a quick-thinking employee lunged for the weapon and disarmed him after a short struggle.
+Tran killed himself the next morning as police surrounded his van.

-In the course of just over three minutes, dispatchers fielded 911 calls about the shooting from three men, including one who saw gunfire erupt in the dance hall and initially believed it was firecrackers.
+In the course of just over three minutes, Monterey Park police dispatchers fielded three 911 calls.
+One came from a man who had run from the club after seeing the gunman open fire near the dance hall entrance.
+He initially mistook the gunshots for firecrackers.

 That man, who said he saw the gunman reloading the weapon as people ran for safety, urged a dispatcher to “send police here right away.”